hex13/atom-lupa/README.md

 It's something you surely would like to install.

 - Better navigation
-- Better understanding the codebase
+- Better understanding the codebase (full indexing of JS project, global searching: just prefix your search with 2 dots: ..foo)
 - Semantic code search
 - JavaScript/ES6 support